gokayhuz/hackerRank.com/README.md

 the problems and needs a full solution.

-All solutions are in JAVA, with very minor comments about the problem statement.
+All solutions are in JAVA, with very minor comments about the problem.
 Please refer to the original problem statement on hackerrank.com for details.